Dr Eleni Apostolidou

 Dr Nikolaos C. Kokkinos

-Dr Nikolaos C. Kokkinos is an Adjunct Professor at the Petroleum and Mechanical Engineering Department, at the Faculty of Engineering of Eastern Macedonia and Thrace Institute of Technology (EMaTTech), Greece.
-Moreover, he serves as a Section Officer of the SPE (Society of Petroleum Engineers) in Greece (Kavala Section) since 2013; he is in charge of Porous Media & Chemical Process Modelling and Simulations Laboratory at EMaTTech; and he also holds a researcher position in the Division of Petroleum Forensic Fingerprinting (PFF) at Hephaestus Advanced Laboratory (EMaTTech).
-He has over ten years experience in the academia as a lecturer on both undergraduate and postgraduate programmes in O&G Engineering Technology and additional ten years experience in the O&G industry as an engineering consultant.
+Dr Nikolaos C. Kokkinos is an Associate Professor at the Department of Chemistry of the International Hellenic University - Kavala Campus (formerly Department of Petroleum, Natural Gas Technology & Mechanical Engineering of the Eastern Macedonia and Thrace Institute of Technology), Greece.
+Moreover, he is the Program Director of MSc in Oil and Gas Technology of the International Hellenic University - Kavala Campus.
+Dr Nikolaos Kokkinos serves as Section Officer of the SPE (Society of Petroleum Engineers) in Greece (Kavala Section) since 2013; he is in charge of Porous Media & Chemical Process Modelling and Simulations Laboratory at IHU - Kavala Campus; and he holds a researcher position in the Division of Petroleum Forensic Fingerprinting (PFF) at Hephaestus Advanced Research Laboratory (IHU - Kavala Campus).
+He has over ten year experience in the academia as a lecturer on both undergraduate and postgraduate programmes in O&G Engineering at various Universities and additional ten year experience in the O&G Industry as an engineering consultant.
 Dr Nikolaos Kokkinos collaborated with the Organic Geochemistry Unit (OGU) at University of Bristol (UK) as Post-Doctoral Research Associate; he holds a PhD in Petroleum Process Simulations, an MPhil in Applied Catalysis, an MSc in Information Technology and a BSc in Petroleum Engineering.
 He is editor and reviewer in various scientific journals in the field of energy engineering, applied catalysis, and scientific simulations.
-His research interests among others include M&S in process engineering, geochemistry and applied heterogenised homogeneous catalysis in complex substrates.
+His research interests, among others, include M&S in process engineering, geochemistry and applied heterogenised homogeneous catalysis in complex substrates.

 George Vythoulkas studied Mechanical Engineering in Kavala.
-He worked for 12 years in a marmor company as supervisor of production department and since 2002 has joined the School of Technological Engineering of EMaTTech as laboratory assistant in courses as for example heat transfer and renewable energy recourses, doing experiments, such as heat flow, solar radiation, wind turbine generators, using weather data observations from the laboratory's "Vaisala" weather station.
+He worked for 12 years in a marmor company as supervisor of production department and since 2002 has joined the School of Science of the International Hellenic University - Kavala Campus (formerly School of Technological Engineering of the Eastern Macedonia and Thrace Institute of Technology) as laboratory assistant in courses as for example heat transfer and renewable energy recourses, doing experiments, such as heat flow, solar radiation, wind turbine generators, using weather data observations from the laboratory's "Vaisala" weather station.
 Lately, we have expanded our capabilities by adding new devices in our laboratory, such as a thermographic camera "Fluir E300" and a "Hydrogenius" Fuel Cell unit from Hyliocentris.